 “Ms. Janie. the little girl pointed to the neighbor.”

-“I told her I wanted to buy you a really special gift.
-I explained to her that you give to all of us and I wanted to give YOU something special this year.”
+“I told her I wanted to buy you a really special gift and I explained to her that you give to all of us and I wanted to give YOU something special this year.”

 “She smiled and told me that was really sweet.
 Ms. Janie is a nice lady.”